 Spring is a season of new beginnings, new life and good weather.
 The cherry blossoms in Japan don’t last long, but they create a wave of excitement that we can ride all the way to summer.
 So don’t cry over fallen cherry blossoms, go and explore the other mesmerizing spring flower landscapes Japan has to offer.
 We have chosen three amazing spots not far from Tokyo and perfect for day trips.
 They have flowers that reach peak season right after the cherry blossoms – from the middle of April to the beginning of May.
 This also coincides with the series of Japanese public holidays strung together and referred to as Golden Week – so if you have the chance, try to visit these spots either before or after that.

-This vast park in Ibaraki prefecture has already made the rounds on the web with the stunning photos of fields overflowing with flowers.
+This vast Park in Ibaraki Prefecture has already made the rounds on the web with stunning photos of fields overflowing with flowers.
 What you might not have known is how close to Tokyo this park is.
-You can reach it by train or car in 2 to 3 hours, depending on where you are in Tokyo.
+You can reach it by train or by car in 2 or 3 hours, depending on where you are in Tokyo.

 The kochia plants that dot the fields like cute pom-poms are very popular online, especially when they become burgundy red in autumn, as you can see in our Ultimate map of fall foliage destinations article.
 That is why they are also known as burning bush or fireweed.
 They can also be seen green in July.
 However, the reason to visit Hitachi Seaside Park in spring are the baby blue fields of the nemophila, a spring flower also called baby blue eyes, that blossoms from the middle of April to the end of May.
 This coincides with the Golden Week holiday in Japan, so Hitachi Seaside Park becomes more crowded than usual.

 How to get to Hitachi Seaside Park